 - Similarly, in Castlevania: Order of Ecclesia, enemies can drop money, materials used in side quests and Glyphs, OoE's equivalent of Souls.
 Enemies also cast glyphs, which means that you'll have to absorb them quickly while the enemy is preparing the attack.
 On the plus side, absorbing the glyph stops the attack, gives you five hearts, and briefly stuns the enemy.

 - Castlevania: Aria of Sorrow.
 Souls.
 Incredibly common from some enemies (you'll have ten copies of the Bat soul by the time you hit your second boss), incredibly rare from others.
 The worst?
 "Tsuchinoko," which spawns in the far corner of one room maybe half the time, and immediately tries to burrow out of sight, and drops his soul maybe one time in fifty kills.
 There are other bad ones, but he's the worst.
-Many players have killed it once out of curiosity after killing the boss before its room, gotten the soul, and wondered if that was actually the boss-fight reward.

 - Sky Fish says Stealth Hi/Bye.
 Yes, that flicker at the top of the screen in certain rooms is a monster with a soul, and without it you can't get 100% completion.